edgelevel/gitops-k8s/README.md

 * [ ] Example with multiple providers: DigitalOcean, EKS, GKE
 * [ ] Add prometheus adapter for custom metrics that can be used by the [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale)
 * [ ] Verify/fix argocd version `version: 1.0.0-0` with `appVersion`
+* [ ] How to test a branch - change target revision from the UI